 Signs of Damage

 Identifying signs of damage on an asphalt driveway is the first step in determining whether to patch, repair, or replace it.
-Some common symptoms of damage include:
+Some common symptoms of damage include:- Visible cracks

 - Potholes